ufuchs/kite-kindle4nt/README.md

 (after an update!) includes all run levels 0-6.

+The version on the 'Settings' page shows 'Version: Kindle 4.1.1(181303 0025)'

 ### But what does not?

-1. /etc/rc3.d isn't not longer the default shutdown run level.
+1. /etc/rc3.d is not longer the default shutdown run level.
    It's /etc/rc6.d.

-2. Calling of 'kite' at '/etc/rc5.d/S62' is too early.
+2. The invocation of 'kite' at '/etc/rc5.d/S62' is too early.
    Kite depends on the DBus subsystem.
    But the DBus subsystem has been invoked only just a moment ago.
    (Maybe a concurrencies problem?)